DD7600/ChocoVanillaPackage/README.md

 If you are behind a proxy, check these [instructions](https://chocolatey.org/docs/proxy-settings-for-chocolatey#installing-chocolatey-behind-a-proxy-server).

-### Download and modify the Vanilla script
+### Download and Run script

 1. Clone this repo or download the .zip (then unzip the folder).
-1. Navigate to the downloaded folder and open up the script `choco-install-apps.ps1` in *Edit* Mode (right-click menu)
+1. Navigate to the downloaded folder and open up the script `install-choco.ps1` in *Edit* Mode (right-click menu)
 1. Enable or disable needed applications.
 The `#` sign comments a line out (disables it), deleting the leading `#` sign enables the line.
 See also [section below](#script-content).
 1. Save and close.

-### Execute Vanilla Script
+### Execute Script
 1. Open PowerShell as admin (`Win` +  `X` and select `PowerShell (Admin)`) and navigate to the downloaded folder.
-1. Run the script `choco-install-apps.ps1`.
+1. Run the script `install-choco.ps1`.
 If you should get an error, then local scripts are disabled on your machine.
 To enable them, type
 `PowerShell.exe -ExecutionPolicy UnRestricted -File choco-install-apps.ps1`
 1. Wait and grab a **vanilla chocolate** :)